marschr/mapnav-notes/README.md

 https://github.com/marschr/comma2k19
 ![Alt](mapbox_osm_overpass.png "openstreetmap nodes plotted onto mapboxgl plugin")

 - As for routing, OSM does provide the number of lanes for a given path/way segment and some turn lane restrictions.
 Mapbox does provide turn lane restrictions and routing APIs.
 Will openpilot need multi-lane info to navigate on crowded highways (to feed the model/cereal desire inputs) or just "keep right/left" would be enough?
+Also, C2 GPS positioning with KF seems good enough to localize ego position within lanes.

 #### Todo:
-- [work in progress] Implement overpass + OSM data local server:
+- **[work in progress]** Implement overpass + OSM data local server:
     - Links
         - https://wiki.openstreetmap.org/wiki/Setting_up_a_local_copy_of_the_OpenStreetMap_database,_kept_up_to_date_with_minutely_diffs
         - http://overpass-api.de/